 Needed a new car, thanks to the VW TDI scandal and it just so happened to coincide with the elimination of my 110 mile round-trip commute.
 As a car enthusiast, I was looking for something fun to drive that also could haul the family in comfort.
 With fuel economy no longer a factor, I landed on the SS.
 My dealer couldn't locate a 6M in black, silver or blue within a 250 mile radius that also had the 20% off MSRP tag, so I ended up with an automatic.
 I was able to enjoy the summer tires for the first 800 miles before swapping them out for Michelin Ice Xi3 snow tires on 18" wheels.
 1200 miles on the snow tires has been surprisingly good, and not all that different than my Passat TDI on the same tires.
 Of course the best part is firing up that big, throaty V8 and hitting the nearest on-ramp for a quick blast to 70+ mph.
 With the summer OEM tires back on, handling, braking, and acceleration instantly improved and I am enjoying this car every time I drive it.
 I have found the Performance setting to provide the best responsiveness for the automatic transmission and it handles excellent.
 Touring and Sport cause the auto to be very slow to respond on downshifts.
 With 2017 being the last model year for this modern day V8, RWD muscle car and fewer than 15,000 of these cars imported to the U.S. since the 2014's first came over, the opportunity to own a unique piece of Chevy history is running out.
 I'm very happy that I was able to pick one up and use it as my daily driver.

-During the short time I've owned my 2016 Chevrolet SS with the 6-speed automatic, I have been very pleased.
+After 18 months of owning a 2016 Chevrolet SS with the 6-speed automatic, I remain very pleased.
 The exhaust note in Sport, Performance or Track mode makes me smile every time I start the car and step on the gas.
 It's also nice to flip to touring to quiet it down a little and smooth out the bumps when cruising on the interstate.
 Highs include: handling; accelleration; engine/exhaust rumble; exclusivity of having one of only an estimated 10,000 Chevy SS's imported to the US for model years 2014-17 as the 2017's are the last ones being made; and the amazing amount of tech that comes standard.
-Lows include: no Homelink(!!) so you are stuck with a clunky garage door opener remote; and the 6-speed automatic is slow to downshift, sometimes clunks into gear, and overall not very responsive to the 415 hp and 415 lb/ft of torque begging to come out and play.
+Lows include: no Homelink(!!) so you are stuck with a clunky garage door opener remote; the 6-speed automatic is slow to downshift, sometimes clunks into gear, and overall not very responsive to the 415 hp and 415 lb/ft of torque begging to come out and play; and the brakes started squealing well before needing to be replaced.
 Overall, finding this car with a 20% GM discount tag makes it the best performance sedan for the money, and one of the few rear wheel drive, naturally aspirated V8's left.
 The fuel economy is terrible, but people willing to buy this car aren't looking for a Prius so I don't consider it to be a negative. *Update: 6 months later, my review hasn't changed.
 I put 245/45R18 Michelin X-Ice Xi3 winter tires mounted on all black wheels that looked great and so I could actually drive it during the winter.
 Tires did great, and I enjoyed having RWD in the snow.
 It's a lot of fun steering with your throttle.
 To be clear, this is not an AWD crossover or SUV.
 It has low ground clearance, RWD, and lots of power.
 Not the best combination for driving in deep snow.
 Depending on your winter weather driving needs and how severe the weather can get, the SS might be better hanging out in the garage, waiting for Spring to arrive.